1234567Yang/YPortable/README.md

 </p>

 <p align="center">
-A lightweight, concise, and easy-to-use CSS Web UI framework for beginners.
+A lightweight, concise, and easy-to-use CSS framework for beginners.
 </p>